RedForestLonvor/Gorest/README.md

 # Gorest
-A big data parallel computing framework that supports complex data structures and algorithms, allowing the deployment of any thread-safe data structures and algorithms on a cluster.
+A big data parallel computing framework that allowing the deployment of any thread-safe data structures and algorithms on a cluster.